Andy-Shao/TTA-in-AC/README.md

 ```shell
 sh CoNMix/script/analysis.sh
 ```
-`Note`: try to modify the `--dataset_root_path ` to your AudioMNIST location.
-Try to modify the `--temporary_path` to your location
+`Note`: Modify the `--dataset_root_path ` to your AudioMNIST location.
+Modify the `--temporary_path` to your location

 ## Exhibition
-After that open and run the `analysis_exhibition.ipynb` to demonstrate the analysis feedback.
+After that, open and run the `analysis_exhibition.ipynb` to demonstrate the analysis feedback.

 ## Dataset
 ### Audio MNIST